fjvallarino/monomer/docs/tutorials/07-custom-widgets.md

 The [Generative](../examples/04-generative.md) example shares some similarities to what is presented in this tutorial.

+The _"Rendering passes"_ section in the [OpenGL](../examples/05-opengl.md)
+example has information that can be useful if you need to display content after all the widgets have completed their rendering step.

 ### Single widgets you may want to check

 `spacer`, `checkbox`, `radio` and `label` (sorted by complexity).